UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

     In [35]: 1 == 1.0
     Out[35]: True

-So I'd say that we want 1.0 to be convertable, but not 0.5 (or 1.00000001 for that matter)
+So I'd say that we want 1.0 to be convertible, but not 0.5 (or 1.00000001 for that matter)

 Testing for non-integers is not difficult.
 Simply write a test case that checks that a ``ValueError`` is raised if you pass in a non-integer value.